Onsager vortex clusters on a sphere: Introduction

 Previous studies on Onsager vortices mainly focus on systems confined on a flat region.
 Recent experimental realizations of BECs~\cite{aveline2020observation} and ultracold atomic bubbles~\cite{carollo2022observation} in International Space Station open a possibility to investigate a bubble trapped superfluid and vortex physics on curved surfaces experimentally.
 Curvature and topology of a surface have non-trivial effects on BECs~\cite{Tononi2019, Tononi2020, tononi2023shellshaped}, vortex dynamics~\cite{Bogomolov1978, stuart2004, Hally, polvani1993, Kimura99, Newton2001TheNP, Alobaidi2006, Hassan2007, Vitelli2004, Turner2010, dritschel2015motion,Drit2015, Doshi2021, PhysRevA.103.053306, PhysRevA.105.023307, PhysRevA.102.043305,Saito2023, GuangyaoPRA, Xiong2024}, and the Berezinskii-Kosterlitz-Thouless (BKT) transition~\cite{PhysRevResearch.4.013122}.
 The formation and structure of Onsager vortices also strongly depend on the surface geometry.
-Numerical simulations of the Gross-Pitaevskii equation show that, different from the giant dipole configuration for vortices confined to a discs~\cite{TapioPRL,clusteringYu}, in a spherical shell trap uniformly distributed neutral vortices form a quadruple cluster through the evaporative heating process~\cite{Guo2021}.
+On a sphere, the distributions of single species of vortices in the background of uniformly distributed vortices with the opposite circulation have been studied in details~\cite{Kiessling2012}.
+Recent numerical simulations of the point vortex model with removing low energy vortex-antivortex pairs show that, different from the giant dipole configuration for vortices confined to a disc~\cite{TapioPRL,clusteringYu}, in a spherical shell trap uniformly distributed neutral vortices form a quadruple cluster~\cite{Guo2021}.
 However, it is not clear whether the quadruple clustered state is the statistically most favored state for given energy, angular momentum and vortex number.
+To answer this question requires the study of distributions of two species of vortices on a sphere simultaneously, which has not been well-addressed.